fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#fybrikapplicationspec">spec</a></b></td>
         <td>object</td>
         <td>
           FybrikApplicationSpec defines data flows needed by the application, the purpose and other contextual information about the application.
-Read flow - if selector is populated, fybrik builds a data plane for reading the specified data sets Ingest flow - if no selector, and data/copy/required is true then the data specified is copied into a bucket allocated by fybrik and is cataloged in the data catalog<br/>
+Read flow - if selector is populated, fybrik builds a data plane for reading the specified data sets.
+Ingest flow - if no selector, and data/copy/required is true then the data specified is copied into a bucket allocated by fybrik and is cataloged in the data catalog.<br/>
         </td>
         <td>false</td>
       </tr><tr>